tfausak/tfausak.github.io/_drafts/immediately-migrating-existing-passwords-to-bcrypt.md

 ## Migrate

-Once that's done, all that's left is the actual migration.
+After doing that, the only thing left to do is the actual migration.
-It'll take a long time to run, but that's a good thing.
-It's by design.

-There are three main things going on with this migration:
+Be warned: this will take a long time.
+Although the exact time depends on your machine, you can get an estimate using the [benchmark][5] module.

+{% highlight ruby %}
+Benchmark.measure do
+  100.times do
+    BCrypt::Password.create('secret')
+  end
+end.total
+# => 7.45
+{% endhighlight %}

+The migration itself is pretty straightforward.
+It has three moving
+parts:

-1. Grab unmigrated users in chunks until there are no more left.
-    This allows the migration to pick up from where it left off if it gets interrupted.
+1. Grab unmigrated users in chunks until none are left.
+This allows the migration to pick up from where it left off it it gets interrupted.
+In addition, users migrated through the authenticate method won't throw a wrench in the works.

-2. Calculate each user's bcrypt hash using the password hash as input.
-    Since bcrypt is designed to be slow, this will take a while.
+2. Calculate a bcrypt hash for each user using the password hash as input.
+This part will take a while, since bcrypt is designed to be slow.

-3. Save the bcrypt hash.
+3. Save the bcrypt hash to the database.
 Using `update_column` avoids triggering callbacks or running validators.

 {% highlight ruby %}
 class BcryptMigration < ActiveRecord::Migration